raychungno1/DataStructs/README.md

 };
 ```
 ---
-When analyzing runtimes:
+When analyzing runtimes:<br>
   n = size of linked list

 This implementation includes the following methods: